Stade Maniang Soumaré

 Stade Maniang Soumaré is a multi-use stadium in Thiès, Senegal.
 It is currently used mostly for football matches and serves as a home ground of US Rail.
 The stadium holds 8,000 people.

+Around 2021 an artificial turf was installed in the stadium, replacing clay/gravel surface.
+Also, a new larger stand was built on the Eastern part of the stadium.